Osa2ma/Osa2ma/README.md

-# 👋 Hey, Hola and اهلا, I'm Osama
+# 👋 Hey, Hola, and أهلاً — I'm Osama

-AI engineer focused on building intelligent, scalable systems.
-I work on deep learning, computer vision, and wrangling big messy data.
-I enjoy solving tricky problems—kind of like puzzles, but with more code and fewer missing pieces (usually).
+I'm an AI engineer at NMU, currently working as a data analyst, and slowly carving my path into data science.
+I like working with real-world messy data, digging out useful patterns, and building tools that make decisions smarter.
+My background is in deep learning, but lately I’ve been focused on making sense of data and building systems that scale.

 ## 🔧 What I Actually Do
-- 🧠 Build and deploy deep learning models using PyTorch, TensorFlow, and Keras
+- 🧠 Train and fine-tune deep learning models using PyTorch, TensorFlow, and Keras
-- 📊 Running heavy ETL workloads with PySpark and SQL
+- 📊 Handle large datasets with PySpark and SQL, often building ETL pipelines from scratch
-- 🔍 Work on unsupervised learning tasks like clustering, ECLAT and anomaly detection
+- 🧭 Explore data using clustering, anomaly detection, and association rule mining (like ECLAT)
-- 🏗️ Develop APIs and backend services using Flask and Django
+- 🛠️ Build backend tools and APIs using Flask and Django to support data products
-- 🧰 Use Git, Docker, CI/CD, and Linux daily to ship and maintain reliable
+- 🧰 Use Git, Docker, and CI/CD pipelines regularly to keep things running smoothly

 ## :hammer_and_wrench: Current Focus